UnrealOMP/Primetrade-assignment/README.md

 - USER → Can manage own tasks only
 - ADMIN → Can view all users' tasks

+## Role Management

+Users are created with the default role `USER`.

+To assign admin privileges, update the user’s role in the database to `ADMIN`.

+This can be done using:
+- Prisma Studio (development)
+- Direct database update
+- Future: Dedicated admin role management API
 ---

 ## 🐳 Docker Setup